 Python DataFrame API reference

-The following table lists the core operations on a DataFrame.
+The following table summarizes the core operations on the DataFrame .

 Attributes